Infographic from CDC on the Danger of Decorative Contact Lenses

 Halloween is right around the corner.
-You may be tempted to try out those “cool” decorative contact lenses that Lady Gaga wore in the “Bad Romance” video a few years ago.
-Maureen Duffy wrote about the dangers of these lenses in a post last fall.
-Vampire eyes or other cosmetic effects using contact lens may be very dangerous to your eyes.
+You may be tempted to try out “cool” decorative contact lenses, but Vampire eyes or other cosmetic effects using contact lens may be very dangerous to your eyes.

 Here’s what the Federal Drug Administration (FDA) has to say about them: